The countdown is on

 Seconds

-Advancing health, disability and well-being through animal-assisted services
+Advancing health and wellbeing through animal-assisted services

-Agendaof the virtual event schedule
+programof the virtual event schedule

 Agenda